msand2808/msand2808/README.md

-## Actualmente aprendiendo Desarrollo web con Java
+## Actualmente aprendiendo Frontend con React

 <!--
 **msand2808/msand2808** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.